Lorsolini1/all_about_me/README.md

  5. Add a remote connection to the original Github repository in order to pull in changes made to its master branch.
 Type the following command(s) in your terminal:
  * ```git remote add upstream https://github.com/Lorsolini1/all_about_me.git```
  * ```git pull```

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## Author

+* Loris Orsolini
+* Wyncode Academy

+## Acknowledgment

+Thank you to Wyncode Academy for their help in creating this project.